jaykay12/tech/_posts/2020-9-30-fasttext-ml.md

 - Word embeddings can be calculated using pre-trained methods from libraries such as,
   - Word2Vec — From Google
-  - Fasttext — From Facebook
+  - fastText — From Facebook
   - GloVe — From Stanford